-In principle, under Greek Labour Law (hereinafter "GLL"), mainly Law 2112/1920, Law 3198/1955 and Law 4808/2021 (as all of them codified under Presidential Decree 80/2022), an employment agreement may lawfully be terminated at any time without any cause.
-Therefore, the termination of an employment agreement is considered as a "causal transaction", insofar its validity does not depend on the existence of a particular cause.
+In principle, under Greek Labour Law (hereinafter "GLL"), mainly Law 2112/1920, Law 3198/1955 and Law 4808/2021 (as all of them have been codified under Presidential Decree 80/2022), any open-ended employment agreement may lawfully be terminated at any time without any cause.
+Therefore, the validity of the termination such employment contract does not depend on the existence of a particular cause.

-However, in certain cases, GLL requires that the condition of a "serious cause" is met, to lawfully proceed with the termination of an employment agreement.
+However, in certain cases, GLL requires that the condition of a "serious cause" is to be met, to lawfully proceed with the termination of the employment agreement.
 These cases concern mainly special categories of employees such as pregnant or breastfeeding employees, employees who recently became fathers, or trade union representatives, who are protected against dismissal for a certain period.